 - Jennerbanh-Top station to Feuerpalfen to Obersee (end in Salet)

 Suppose you plan to see two more scenic spots in Berchtesgaden when visiting Feuerpalfen.
-In that case, I suggest that you continue the hike/trail to Obersee.
+In that case, I suggest you continue the hike/trail to Obersee.
 Here are two sample routes I made from Komoot to give you an idea of what the routes would look like:

 Note: Please click the square button on top of the plus and minus sign to view the whole route.